 During the course of the film's pre-production, Paramount was attempting austerity in the wake of a string of high budgeted and profile films which had underperformed at the box office.
 Due to this, the film's budget was cut, which Nicholas Meyer was initially unaware of.
 Upon finding out, Meyer immediately began to restore the original budget, but was unable to find a compromise with the studio.
 As a result the project was officially dead for a few weeks in early 1991.
 However after a shake up with their executives, Paramount brought in new officials with whom Meyer was able to find agreement with the budget.

 This film's title was originally intended for Star Trek II: The Wrath of Khan (1982).
-It was a reference to Spock's death.
+It was a reference to Spock's death in the earlier movie.
 It was changed because the executives at Paramount wanted Khan's name in the title.

 All extras wearing uniforms with a lighter-colored cloth panel on the shoulder and neck area are playing cadets.
 There are unusually large numbers of cadets standing at attention on the bridges of the Enterprise and Excelsior.
 Far more than in any other Star Trek film or TV episode.

-Spock (Leonard Nimoy) tells the crew, "An ancestor of mine maintained that if you eliminate the impossible, whatever remains, however improbable, must be the solution."
+Spock tells the crew, "An ancestor of mine maintained that if you eliminate the impossible, whatever remains, however improbable, must be the solution."
 The "ancestor" Spock quotes is Sherlock Holmes, another fictional character well-versed in logic.
-Holmes, created by Sir Arthur Conan Doyle, is often used as a role model for characters in the Star Trek (1966) universe, e.g. Star Trek: The Next Generation: Elementary, Dear Data (1988).
-Nimoy and co-star Christopher Plummer have both played Holmes on stage and screen.
+Holmes, created by Sir Arthur Conan Doyle, is often used as a role model for characters in the Star Trek Universe, e.g. Data in Star Trek: The Next Generation (1987).
+Leonard Nimoy and Christopher Plummer have both played Holmes on stage and screen.
 Director Nicholas Meyer wrote several Sherlock Holmes "pastiche" novels, including "The Seven Percent Solution", considered by many to be the best non-Doyle story of Sherlock Holmes.

 At the end, when Chekov asks Kirk for a course heading, Kirk smiles and says, "Second star to the right and straight on 'til morning."
 That is a reference to the directions Peter Pan gives to get to Neverland in the classic story "Peter Pan" by J.M.
 Barrie.
 This was originally intended to be the last line of Star Trek II: The Wrath of Khan (1982); however, that scene was edited down and ended before reaching those lines.